Scott Cardle: Professional boxing career

 Trained by Joe Gallagher in Bolton, Cardle made his professional debut in March 2012 with a points win over journeyman Sid Razak.
 He had seven more fights that year, winning them all.
 In April 2013, he beat Maxi Hughes unanimously to win the Central Area lightweight title.
 Wins over Gary Fox, Krzysztof Szot, and Paul Appleby preceded a challenge for the English title in September 2014 against defending champion Kirk Goodings, the fight also an eliminator for the British title.
 Cardle stopped Goodings in 35 seconds in the first round to take the title.

 In May 2015 Cardle met Craig Evans at The O2 Arena for the vacant British title.
 The fight went the distance, with both fighters suffering cuts, Cardle took a unanimous decision to become British champion.
 He was due to make his first defence of the title in September 2015 against Gary Buckland but a quadriceps tear sustained in sparring ruled him out of the fight, and he went on to make his first defence in November at the Echo Arena, Liverpool, against Sean Dodd.
 Despite sustaining cuts above both eyes after a tough eleven rounds, Cardle stopped Dodd in the twelfth and final round to retain the title."Scott Cardle vows to improve" The stoppage was controversial, and Cardle agreed to a rematch with Dodd in 2016 which ended in a draw.
-Cardle then defended his Lonsdale belt in Glasgow against Mandatory challenger, Grimsbys Kevin Hooper.
-Cardle stopped Hooper in the 6th round to retain the belt and after defending the title three times, Cardle thought he had won the Lonsdale belt outright not knowing his draw against Dodd didn't count.
+Cardle then defended his Lonsdale belt in Glasgow against mandatory challenger, Grimsby's Kevin Hooper.
+Cardle stopped Hooper in the sixth round to retain the belt.